Hughes-Genome-Group/mlv/app/README.md

 **jobs.py** Contains the base classes BaseJob and LocalJob, which new Job clasees should extend from as well a generic jobs that are applicable to most projects

-**celery_tasks** Only conatins two methods, one which runs project methods asynchronosly and the other which runs the process method of LocalJobs asynchronously
+**celery_tasks.py** Only conatins two methods, one which runs project methods asynchronosly and the other which runs the process method of LocalJobs asynchronously

 **email.py** Contains untility methods for sending emails